-- a threat is only that until something obvious is found; - a perpetrator will infrequently give warning of an attack; - □ the consequence for issuing a threat is not as severe as the placement or initiation of a device;

-Person with Special Needs

-On being notified that a threat has been received, Area Wardens should ascertain the location of any person with special needs in their area.
-If a decision is made to evacuate the building, the Chief Warden should arrange for a person with special needs to be removed from their area.
+a threat is only that until something obvious is found; a perpetrator will infrequently give warning of an attack; the consequence for issuing a threat is not as severe as the placement or initiation of a device; Perso n with Special Needs of any ing notified that a threat has been received, Area Wardens should ascertain the location person with special needs in their area.
+If a decision is made to evacuate the building, the Warden should arrange for a person with special needs to be removed from their area.
+Searc h Procedure instruc olice will often request the building occupants to conduct a search.
+All Wardens should be sted in Bomb and Substance Threat Strategy during their routine training.
+Police will not lly search a building following receipt of a threat because: Police are unlikely to know the layout of the premises and the various places in which a device can be concealed Police will not know what should be in a particular place and what should not.

-Search Procedure

-The Police will often request the building occupants to conduct a search.
-All Wardens should be instructed in Bomb and Substance Threat Strategy during their routine training.
-Police will not normally search a building following receipt of a threat because:

-- Police are unlikely to know the layout of the premises and the various places in which a device can be concealed - □ Police will not know what should be in a particular place and what should not.
 Staff should know and be able to search more thoroughly.

-Note Places of public assembly such as Cinemas, Assembly Halls, Auditoriums and places of entertainment cannot be searched while patrons are present.

-Detailed searches take a considerable amount of time.
-Occupants may not be permitted to return for some hours.
-Consideration should be given to their welfare, for example in summer or wet weather, relocation to a more comfortable location with shade or shelter or for provision of refreshments.

-If a search is decided upon, Wardens should be directed to search their floor and report the location and appearance of any suspicious item.

-Wardens should look for anything:

-- □ that should not be there

-- □ that cannot be accounted for

-- $\Box$ that is out of place.

-If a suspicious object is found:

-- □ No one is to touch it or move it.

-- □ Clear people away from the immediate vicinity.

-- □ Secure the area.

-- □ Inform your supervisor.
+Places of public assembly such as Cinemas, Assembly Halls, Auditoriums and places of inment cannot be searched while patrons are present. return wet we ed searches take a considerable amount of time.
+Occupants may not be permitted to for some hours.
+Consideration should be given to their welfare, for example in summer or eather, relocation to a more comfortable location with shade or shelter or for provision of nments. earch is decided upon, Wardens should be directed to search their floor and report the n and appearance of any suspicious item.
+Warde ens should look for anything: that should not be there that cannot be accounted for that is out of place.
+If a sus spicious object is found: No one is to touch it or move it.
+Clear people away from the immediate vicinity.
+Secure the area.
+Inform your supervisor.
+Initiate evacuation.
+Leave a torn paper trail to the object.
+Inform the police.

-- □ Initiate evacuation.

-- □ Leave a torn paper trail to the object.

-- □ Inform the police.